poperigby/barnacle/README.md

 # Barnacle

-Attaches mods to your game
+ *Attaches mods to your game like barnacles to a hull*